-- Course Leader Caline Anouti c.anouti@westminster.ac.uk - Nicola Favaron n.favaron@westminster.ac.uk - Clive Castillo c.castillo1.@westminster.ac.uk - Julianne Lavery j.lavery@westminster.ac.uk
+Course Leader Caline Anouti c.anouti@westminster.ac.uk

+Julianne Lavare j.lavare @westminster.ac.uk Savraj Matharu s.matharu @westminster.ac.uk

+Louise Cootes c.cootes @westminster.ac.uk Tamsin McLaren t.mcLaren @westminster.ac.uk

 Academic Support

 Upon arrival, an induction programme will introduce you to the staff responsible for the course, the campus on which you will be studying, the Library and IT facilities, additional support available and to your Faculty Registry Office.
 You will be provided with the Course Handbook, which provides detailed information about the course.
 Each course has a course leader or Director of Studies.
 All students enrolled on a full-time course and part time students registered for more than 60 credits a year have a personal tutor, who provides advice and guidance on academic matters.
 The University uses a Virtual Learning Environment called Blackboard where students access their course materials, and can communicate and collaborate with staff and other students